orchetect/TimecodeKit/README.md

 See the [online documentation](https://orchetect.github.io/TimecodeKit) for library usage, getting started info, and 1.x → 2.x migration guide.

-## Known Issues

-- As of iOS 17, Apple appears to have introduced a regression when using `AVAssetExportSession` to save a QuickTime movie file when using a physical iOS device (simulator works fine).
-A radar has been filed with Apple (FB12986599).
-This is not an issue with TimecodeKit itself.
-However, until Apple fixes this bug it will affect saving a movie file after performing timecode track modifications.
-See [this thread](https://github.com/orchetect/TimecodeKit/discussions/63) for details.

 ## References

 - Wikipedia: [SMPTE Timecode](https://en.wikipedia.org/wiki/SMPTE_timecode)